 - Naturopathic approaches to asthma

 - How to check on the quality of your food

 Tobin Brinker: And I’m Tobin Brinker.

 Erin Brinker: And we are “On the Brink,” the morning show on KCAA AM 1050 FM 106.5 and FM 102.3 and I’m so pleased to welcome back to the show Dr. JoAnn Yanez.
 She is the Executive Director for the AANMC.
 That’s the Association of Accredited Naturopathic Medical Colleges.
 She joins us once a month.
 She was supposed to be on last week but of course we were out of town and so she’s joining us this week.
 Her career has spanned advocacy, academia, naturopathic patient care, and public health.
-Dr. Yanez serves as Vice President of the Academic Collaborative for Integrative Health and is on the advisory board for the National Association of Advisors for the Health Professions.
+Dr. Yanez is the past chair of the Academic Collaborative for Integrative Health and is on the advisory board for the National Association of Advisors for the Health Professions.
 Dr. Yanez, welcome to the show.

 Tobin Brinker: Nope, I think we lost her.

 Erin Brinker: I think we lost her too.